Lyczeq/cryptocurrency-exchange/README.md

 ## About the project
 Final project of Programming classes in fourth semester of Computer Science studies that simulates the behavior of the cryptocurrency exchange.

 The Project is written in the C++ language and uses Qt Creator Environment.
-It's not finished yet.
 I decided to download rates' data from last 3 years of the following cryptocurrencies:
 * Bitcoin
 * Ethereum
 * Binance Coin